Details of Mailguard's pre-delivery spam evaluation process

-Anti-spam protection from Proofpoint now uses multiple methods to prevent spam from reaching the user's Inbox:
+Anti-spam protection and MailHurdle combine to use multiple methods for preventing spam from reaching the user's Inbox:

-1. Rejection of email from computers on a 'Real-time Blacklist' of IP addresses known for sending spam or on networks designated by ISPs for consumer use.
+- Rejection of email from computers on a blocklist of IP addresses known for sending spam or on networks designated by ISPs for consumer use.
 For this, Mailguard uses a commercial and well-known repository of IP addresses referenced by many providers of anti-spam software;